Parallelized Givens Ansatz for Molecular ground-states: Bridging Accuracy and Efficiency on NISQ Platforms: Methodology

 All the electronic structure calculations that were performed on classical computers using methods like full configuration interaction (FCI), CCSD, and complete active space configuration interaction (CASCI) were conducted using the PySCF package \cite{sun2018pyscf}.
 These results were later used as a benchmark for the quantum computing results.
 The one- and two-electron integrals, which are required to define the second quantized electronic Hamiltonian, were also computed using the PySCF package in the HF molecular orbital basis.
 To map the electronic structure problem from the second-quantized form to the qubit space, and to construct the UCCSD and PGSD ansatzes, we used the latest Qiskit 1.1.0 software toolkit \cite{qiskit2024}.
 While working with UCCSD circuits, we used the default setting of single Trotter step, as implemented in Qiskit.

-For all the noiseless VQE simulations, the classical L-BFGS-B optimizer as implemented in SciPy package was used \cite{virtanen2020scipy}.
+For all the noiseless VQE simulations, the classical L-BFGS optimizer as implemented in SciPy package was used \cite{virtanen2020scipy}.
 In these simulations, first, the VQE parameters were initialized to zeroes for the equilibrium geometry.
 Next, the optimized parameters of the equilibrium geometry were used as the initial parameters for the geometries that are adjacent to the equilibrium geometry.
 Later, this process is repeated for all other geometries, i.e., the optimized parameters of a geometry are used as the initial parameters for the adjacent geometries.
 Choosing the initial points in this manner facilitated quicker convergence of the VQE algorithm with both ansatzes, specifically near the bond dissociation regimes.
 In the noisy VQE simulations, we used the gradient-free COBYLA optimizer (which avoids the errors that arise due to the calculation of gradients for noisy cost functions).
 In these simulations, the optimized parameters from the noiseless simulations were used as the initial parameters for both UCCSD and PGSD ansatzes.
+We set the maximum number of iterations of L-BFGS and COBYLA optimizers to 200 and 15000 iterations, respectively, and the maximum absolute value of any component of gradient of energy with respect to the circuit parameters (‘gtol’ argument of L-BFGS optimizer in SciPy) to $10^{-6}$ Hartree/rad for terminating the L-BFGS optimizer.

 To assess the quality of the bond dissociation profiles computed using VQE with UCCSD and PGSD ansatzes, we used two metrics: (a) root mean square error (RMSE) and (b) non-parallelity error (NPE).
 Here, NPE is defined as the difference between the maximum and minimum deviation in the UCCSD/PGSD energies from the CASCI energies (computed over the entire bond dissociation profile).
 We chose the CASCI results as our benchmark since CASCI is equivalent to performing FCI or exact diagonalization in a chosen active space.
 We also performed active space CCSD (AS-CCSD) simulations as implemented in PySCF.
 For compiling the circuits, Qiskit's built-in transpiler is used, and it is configured with all the properties of \textit{\textit{ibm\_brisbane}} device, such as the set of basis gates and coupling map, and its optimization level is set to 3.